Get Pre-Approved For Your Mortgage Today and Stop Making Your Landlord Rich.

-Let me be perfectly clear, there might be some reasons that you want to do this.
-Your landlord might be a really nice guy (or gal).
+Is there a reason why you want to do this?
+Perhaps your landlord is a really nice guy (or gal).
 Perhaps you want to help him pay for his new car.
-You might not want the responsibility of home ownership but wouldn’t it be nice to live in a home that is yours?
-A place you can truly call home…
+Or perhaps you don’t want the responsibility of home ownership.
+But wouldn’t it be nice to live in a home that is yours?
+A place you can truly call home.
+It is possible…

 When I lived in my first rental place, I kept the place clean.
 I fixed stuff.
 I made things better and the landlord benefited!
 In fact, after living there for 6 months, the place was so nice when he did his walk through, I received a notice of increased rent!
 As soon as I received that, I was determined to own my own place as soon as I could.

 I met a client the other day who was being forced to move.
 Her landlord was selling her place and the new owners didn’t want any tenants.
 The landlord was nice, he hadn’t raised the rent for years.
-She was paying $1,100 per month.
-A great deal for the size of place she was in.
-When she started to look around, comparable homes were renting for $1,500 or more.
+She was paying $1,100 per month, a great deal for the size of place she was in.
+When she started to look around at comparable homes, they were renting for $1,500 or more.

-She had saved some money, enough for $15,000 to almost $20,000 for the down payment.
-We reviewed her info and she thought that $1,600 per month was about the maximum she wanted to spend a month.
+She had saved some money, about $15,000 for a down payment.
+We reviewed her information and she thought that $1,600 per month was about the maximum she wanted to spend.
 At today’s interest rates that would work out to a purchase price of around $300,000 with 5% down.

-Not only could she afford this (approx $1,525/month for the mortgage payment and property taxes), almost $670 of this payment is going toward the principle of the mortgage.
-After 5 years, her mortgage will have a balance of under $250,000.
+Not only could she afford this (approx $1,525/month for the mortgage payment and property taxes), almost $670 of this payment would be going toward the principle of the mortgage.
+After 5 years, her mortgage would have a balance of under $250,000.

 A homeowner can save thousands in just 5 years!

-So, if she moved into another rental property.
-She would pay about $1,500/mth to the landlord.
+So, if my client had moved into another rental property she would pay about $1,500/mth to the landlord.
 After 5 years, she would have nothing to show for this rent.
 If, however, she invested $15,000 of her own cash (which she can get from her RRSP) and made a monthly payment of $1,525, then after 5 years she would have at least $50,000 of equity in her own home.
-That’s assuming that the home she purchased didn’t increase in value at all over 5 years!
-If it did, then she would have even more.
+(That’s assuming that the home she purchased didn’t increase in value at all over 5 years!
+If it did, then she would have even more.)